+Important: We updated this article in March 2023 to make sure all info below is both correct and current.
 About two million Americans have an abnormally fast heartbeat that sometimes causes them to pass out.
-This is also known as supraventricular tachycardia (SVT), and your doctor might diagnose it as arrhythmia, a-fib or heart palpitations.
+This is also known as supraventricular tachycardia (SVT), and your doctor might diagnose it as arrhythmia, A-fib or heart palpitations.
 Not everyone with this heart condition can qualify for Social Security disability, so keep reading to learn the requirements.

 How the SSA Decides Your SVT is a Qualifying Disability

 - A doctor must diagnose your SVT as recurrent and not easily reversible due to any specific cause.
-Lots of things can cause your heart rate to spike, like intense exercise, dehydration, certain medications, fever, stress, etc. If your heart rate goes back to normal without a specific “trigger,” then the SSA won’t consider you disabled.
+Lots of things can cause your heart rate to spike, like intense exercise, dehydration, certain medications, fever, stress, etc. If your heart rate goes back to normal without a specific “trigger,” then the SSA won’t approve your claim.
 How do you know if your rapid heartbeat counts as SVT?
 In general, if your pulse is 140-250 beats per minute, then you have SVT.